Do you practice sales platform thinking?

 - Where we are safe?

-- How can I as a manager support subordinates in this process?
+- How can I as a manager support my team in this process?

 These simple questions have a major impact on the daily activities.